mariahtaylor/GEOL590_2017/lectures/01_intro.md

      * Class scheduling

 2. Organize groups
-    1. Have students fill out experience questionnaire and add up points (on a 0-2 scale)
+    1. Have the	students fill out experience questionnaire and add up points (on a 0-2 scale)
         2. Have students line up by experience from most to least
         3. Divide into thirds, I guess.
 Each group of 3 must contain 1 student from each third.
         4. Go sit with your group.